 Food and accommodation

 The airline is also obliged to provide food and accommodation if an alternative connection is scheduled for a later date (for example, the next day), unless the terms and conditions of the ticket on the day of purchase explicitly state that the airline does not recognize this obligation.

 If the customer chooses to receive a refund, the airline is obliged to issue one within 7 days from receiving the claim for reimbursement.

 Passengers have the right to obtain compensation between 250 and 600 EUR, depending on the route, and on the condition that the passenger was at the departure gate on time.

 Substantial flight delay

-Depending on the length of the scheduled flight, if the delay exceeds between 2 and 4 hours, the airline is obliged to cover the costs of food, hotel accommodation or other services.
+Depending on the length of the scheduled flight, if the delay exceeds between 2 and 4 hours, the airline is obliged to cover the costs of food, hotel accommodation, or other services.
 The customer must have arrived at the departure gate on time in order for any compensation claim to be valid.

 When can I claim compensation?

-Baggage loss or damage during the flight
+Lost or damaged baggage during the flight

 The airline is responsible for the loss or damage of your checked baggage.
 Before you leave, read about what your rights are in case of baggage loss or damage caused by the airline.